Sebskyo/OneeChan/README.md

 - [loadletter](https://github.com/loadletter/4chan-x) /// `Compatible`
 - [inline](https://boards.4chan.org/) /// `No`

-Make sure you select your fork version under `Compatibility` in OneeChan options.
+ccd0's 4chan X is the recommended 4chan X version and the one OneeChan is primarily developed for.
+If you use another 4chan X version, please make sure you select your fork version under `Compatibility` in OneeChan options.
 Enabling Quick Reply and Persistent QR in 4chan X is recommended for maximum compatibility.

 I can't promise everything will work with every fork.